MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 {{map2altsvc}} defines a direct mapping between Alt-Svc ({{!AltSvc}}) values and the SVCB ServiceForm.
 Protocols using SVCB may use this Alt-Svc mapping or specify their own semantics.
-Each protocol mapping must specify client behavior when a SvcFieldValue contains unrecognized parameters.
+Unless specified otherwise by the protocol mapping, clients MUST ignore SvcFieldValue parameters that they do not recognize.

 ### Special handling of "." for SvcDomainName in ServiceForm {#svcdomainnamedot}